Hyundai, Kia in record settlement with U.S. for overstating mileage

-WASHINGTON/DETROIT (Reuters) - Korean carmakers Hyundai Motor Co (005380.KS) and affiliate Kia Motors Corp (000270.KS) will pay $350 million in penalties to the U.S. government for overstating vehicles’ fuel economy ratings in what officials said Thursday was the biggest settlement of its kind.
+WASHINGTON/DETROIT (Reuters) - Korean carmakers Hyundai Motor Co (005380.KS) and affiliate Kia Motors Corp (000270.KS) will pay $350 million in penalties to the U.S. government for overstating fuel economy ratings in what officials said on Monday was the biggest settlement of its kind.

 The deal comes on top of $395 million the automakers agreed to pay last December to resolve claims from the owners of the vehicles, bringing the companies’ total cost for the mileage overstatements to more than $700 million.